tm2005/Horner_Nets/README.md

 This root README gives a high-level overview of the whole project.
 More detailed explanations are available in the `README.md` files inside the individual subfolders.

-For a complete setup tutorial, including Anaconda, Python packages, Spyder, JupyterLab, and GNU Octave, see [`INSTALLATION.md`](INSTALLATION.md).

 ## Associated Paper